Diabetes prevention strategy overview

-Access a customized planning dashboard.
-Your responses will be used to create a dashboard to help guide you through key considerations needed to plan and implement a diabetes prevention strategy at your healthcare organization.
+Receive a customized planning dashboard.
+Your responses to the assessment will be used to create a personalized dashboard that will guide you through key considerations needed to plan and implement a diabetes prevention strategy at your healthcare organization.

-Get free access to best practice solutions currently being used by a variety of health care organizations across the country to systematically identify and manage their patients with prediabetes.
+Access best practice solutions.
+You’ll have free access to strategies currently being used by health care organizations across the country to systematically identify and manage their patients with prediabetes.

-We know that implementing a sustainable diabetes prevention strategy takes time.
+We know that implementing a sustainable and successful diabetes prevention strategy takes time.
 On average, it takes nine months.
-That’s why we designed the online experience to interact with your health care organization over the course of your strategic planning process—tracking milestones as you complete assigned tasks along the way.
+That’s why we designed the online experience to interact with your health care organization over the course of your strategic planning process—providing support and tracking milestones as you complete assigned tasks along the way.

-Register now to access the AMA’s assessment, and learn how you can plan and implement a diabetes prevention strategy.
+Register now to access the AMA’s assessment, and take the first steps to plan and implement your diabetes prevention strategy.

 You’ll receive a free, step-by-step framework for building your strategy, including online support and assistance to help you get started.

 1 Centers for Disease Control and Prevention.
 National Diabetes Statistics Report, 2017.
 Atlanta, GA: Centers for Disease Control and Prevention, U.S. Dept of Health and Human Services; 2017.